-In spiroconjugated molecules, two $\pi$ -systems are separated by an $sp^3$ -hybridized carbon atom.
-The two $\pi$ -systems are oriented 90° relative to each other and interact by a well-described through-space interaction.
-Spiropentadiene is the simplest spiroconjugated molecule, constituting two ethene units fused together through a fifth spiro-carbon as shown in Scheme 1.
-Similar to allene, the parent spiropentadiene has $D{2d}$ symmetry with the same number of $\pi$ -electrons.
-Shown in Figure 1b, we can make an analogous basis set rotation of the p-basis functions on the central carbon atom of spiropentadiene.
-These p-orbitals on the formally saturated spiro-carbon will participate in the $\sigma$ -bonds of the molecule and are normally considered in the form of $sp^x$ hybrid orbitals; however, the p-orbitals, which mathematically are part of the carbon basis set, can mediate the possible through-bond coupling between the two $\pi$ -systems.
-There are thus relay orbitals available on the spiro-carbon in the same way $\sigma$ -orbitals mediate through-bond coupling between the $\pi$ -systems in larger tricyclic analogues of spiroconjugated molecules (Scheme 1, right) as described by Gleiter and co-workers.
-While this is conceptually similar to allene, the two $\pi$ -systems are oriented different spatially in spiropentadiene.
-As we shall see, this difference has a profound effect on the electronic structure and $\pi$ - $\pi^$ transitions.
+In spiroconjugated molecules, two π -systems are separated by an sp^3 -hybridized carbon atom. ^{24, 25} The two π -systems are oriented 90° relative to each other and interact by a well-described through-space interaction.
+26 Spiropentadiene is the simplest spiroconjugated molecule, constituting two ethene units fused together through a fifth spiro-carbon as shown in Scheme 1.
+Similar to allene, the parent spiropentadiene has D{2d} symmetry with the same number of π -electrons.
+27 Shown in Figure 1b, we can make an analogous basis set rotation of the p-basis functions on the central carbon atom of spiropentadiene.
+These p-orbitals on the formally saturated spiro-carbon will participate in the σ -bonds of the molecule and are normally considered in the form of sp^x hybrid orbitals; however, the p-orbitals, which mathematically are part of the carbon basis set, can mediate the possible through-bond coupling between the two π -systems.
+This through-bond effect has been described in the related saturated triangulanes (Scheme 1), where helical σ-orbitals appear along the full length of the molecular backbone.
+28, 29 The p-orbitals in Figure 1b are available as relay orbitals on the spirocarbon, and is equivalent to the way σ -orbitals mediate throughbond coupling between the π -systems in larger tricyclic analogues of spiroconjugated molecules (Scheme 1) as described by Gleiter and co-workers.
+30, 31 While this is conceptually similar to allene, the two π -systems are oriented different spatially in spiropentadiene.
+As we shall see, this difference has a profound effect on the electronic structure and $\pi - \pi^$ transitions.

 Figure 1.
-Basis functions of the central carbon atom symmetryadapted to the $C{2\nu}$ and $D_2$ point groups, which are both sub-groups of the full $D{2d}$ point group of allene (a) and spiropentadiene (b).
+Basis functions of the central carbon atom symmetry-adapted to the C{2v} and D_2 point groups, which are both sub-groups of the full D{2d} point group of allene (a) and spiropentadiene (b).

 This letter proceeds as follows.
-We revisit the electronic structure and $\pi$ - $\pi$ \ transitions of allene and its 1,3-disubstituted derivates.
+We revisit the electronic structure and π - π transitions of allene and its 1,3-disubstituted derivates.
 1,3-disubstituted allene constitutes the simplest case of a molecule with helical MOs, and we show how the symmetry of the parent allene dictates that their electronic transitions cannot exhibit clear helicity.
-In contrast, we demonstrate that in spiroconjugated molecules both the electronic structure and $\pi$ - $\pi$ \ transitions have distinct helicity associated to them because the helicity is symmetry-protected.
+In contrast, we demonstrate that in spiroconjugated molecules both the electronic structure and π - π transitions have distinct helicity associated to them because the helicity is symmetry-protected.
 These transitions show helical change of electron density and have high rotatory strengths where the sign depends on the helicity of the transition.
-Computations are carried out using density functional theory (DFT) as implemented in Gaussian 16.
-Excited states and optical properties are computed using time-dependent DFT.31-33
+Computations are carried out using density functional theory (DFT) as implemented in Gaussian 16.32 Excited states and optical properties are computed using time-dependent DFT.33-35